Screech owl demonstration and Salato

 Teacher Resources for Distance Learning

 Are you interested in teaching kids about wild animals and the principles behind conservation?
-Would you like to be able to share Salato’s mission with students in your brick and mortar or virtual classroom?
-If so, this resource is for you!
+Would you like to be able to share Salato’s mission with students in your brick-and-mortar or virtual classroom?
+If so, this resource is for you.
 Pick a program and join one of our professional conservation educators as we explore the wondrous wildlife of Kentucky.

 Created just for teachers and parents, these short videos and worksheets provide simple and engaging activities to enhance your curriculum.
-They are also great pre-fieldtrip exercises!
+They are also great pre-field-trip exercises!

 Creature Features